ni/nimi-python/NI-SCOPE review notes.md

 ##Other notes

-* Make cal_self_calibrate name consistent
-* The following still need review, awaiting PR from Mark
+* The following still need review.
+PR to support them has been merged.
     * 'Fetch'
     * 'FetchArrayMeasurement'
     * 'Read'